kibetamos/React/masterusestate/Quiz.md

     3. State Management:
     How do you update a state variable using the useState hook?

+        setName('Doe');

     What happens if you call the sstate updater function with the same value as the current state?

+        React will still re-render the component even if the new state value is the same as the current state value.
+        However, React may optimize and avoid unnecessary re-renders under certain conditions.

     4. State with Different Data Types:
     How can you use useState to manage an object as a state variable?
 Provide an example.